UniversalPay/UniversalPay_Gateway_JAVA_SDK/README.md

 ## Quick Start

-Payments Java SDK is a small library/sample of Java code that you can use to quickly integrate with the Payments system and submit transactions, check their status and more.
+UniversalPay Java SDK is a small library/sample of Java code that you can use to quickly integrate with the Payments system and submit transactions, check their status and more.

 ## Before you Begin